-Are you looking to make some extra money in 2024?
+Are you looking to make some extra money?
 If so, you might want to consider Twitch streams.
-In this article, we’re going to teach you everything you need to know about how to make money on Twitch in 2024.
+In this article, we’re going to teach you everything you need to know about how to make money on Twitch.

 We’ll cover the different ways that you can monetize your channel, as well as some tips to help you make the most of your streaming career.
 Let’s get started!

 For many Twitch users, the dream when first learning how to make money on Twitch is to one day make a full-time income streaming their favorite games.